 On October 15, 2009, following stockholder approval at the Annual Meeting of Stockholders of the Company, the 2009 Stock Incentive Plan (the "2009 Plan") became effective and replaced the Company's 2005 Stock Incentive Plan.
-Employees (including officers), consultants and directors of the Company and its subsidiaries and affiliates are eligible to participate in the 2009 Plan.
-The 2009 Plan provides for the grant of stock options (both nonstatutory and incentive stock options), stock grants, stock units and stock appreciation rights.
-Under the 2009 Plan, 1.9 million Shares were initially available for awards and as of May 25, 2014, 1.0 million options to purchase shares and restricted stock units (RSUs) were outstanding.
+Employees (including officers), consultants and directors of the Company and its subsidiaries and affiliates were eligible to participate in the 2009 Plan.
+The 2009 Plan provided for the grant of stock options (both nonstatutory and incentive stock options), stock grants, stock units and stock appreciation rights.
+Under the 2009 Plan, 1.9 million Shares were initially available for awards and as of May 31, 2015, 865,834 options to purchase shares and restricted stock units (RSUs) were outstanding.

-8. Stockholders' Equity (continued)
+5. Stockholders' Equity (continued)

 On October 14, 2005, following stockholder approval at the Annual Meeting of Stockholders of the Company, the 2005 Stock Incentive Plan ("2005 Plan") became effective.
 The 2005 Plan replaced the Company's four then existing equity plans and no shares remain available for grant under those plans.
 Employees (including officers), consultants and directors of the Company and its subsidiaries and affiliates were eligible to participate in the 2005 Plan.
 The 2005 Plan provided for the grant of stock options (both nonstatutory and incentive stock options), stock grants, stock units and stock appreciation rights.
-Under the 2005 Plan, 861,038 Shares were initially available for awards, and as of May 25, 2014, 283,250 options to purchase shares were outstanding.
+Under the 2005 Plan, 861,038 Shares were initially available for awards, and as of May 31, 2015, 168,550 options to purchase shares were outstanding.
 The exercise price of the options was the fair market value of the Company's Common Stock on the date the options were granted.

-The 1995 Directors' Stock Option Plan (the "Directors' Plan") provided that each person who became a non- employee director of the Company, who had not received a previous grant, be granted a nonstatutory stock option to purchase 20,000 shares of Common Stock on the date on which the optionee first became a non-employee director of the Company.
+The 1995 Directors' Stock Option Plan (the "Directors Plan") provided that each person who became a non- employee director of the Company, who had not received a previous grant, be granted a nonstatutory stock option to purchase 20,000 shares of Common Stock on the date on which the optionee first became a non-employee director of the Company.
 Thereafter, on the date of each annual meeting of the stockholders each non-employee director was granted an additional option to purchase 10,000 shares of Common Stock if, on such date, he or she had served on the Company's Board of Directors for at least six months prior to the date of such annual meeting.
 The exercise price of the options was the fair market value of the Company's Common Stock on the date the options were granted.
 Options granted under this plan were exercisable and vested upon grant.
+Under the Directors Plan, 800,000 Shares were initially available for awards, and as of May 31, 2015, 10,000 options to purchase shares were outstanding.
 No shares remain available for grant under the Directors' Plan.